 2020 Volvo XC90 Problems and Top Complaints – Is Your Car A Lemon?

-Brakes, electrical system, steering and suspension issues among the top complaints received by the NHTSA from vehicle owners
+Brakes and engine issues are among the top complaints received by the NHTSA from vehicle owners

-Luxury SUVs continue to grow in popularity, with the 2020 Volvo XC90 at the top of the charts.
+Luxury SUVs continue to grow in popularity, with the 2020 Volvo XC90 at the top of the Volvo charts.
 The automaker claims that this is “the SUV with first-class comfort and world-class safety.”
-However, current owners are taking to the internet to complain about the steering, service brakes, electrical system and suspension.
+However, current owners are complaining about all sorts of problems, but mostly those that affect the brakes and engine.

 Don’t be stuck with a lemon.
 You have legal rights to cash, return or buyback.